-Speech therapist for stuttering in Almaty — what you need to know
+Stuttering speech therapist in Almaty — what you need to know

-Stuttering is a disorder of the tempo-rhythmic organization of speech, in which a person has difficulty pronouncing sounds, syllables, or whole words.
+Stuttering is a disorder of the tempo-rhythmic organization of speech, in which a person experiences difficulties pronouncing sounds, syllables, or whole words.
 It is based on spasms of the muscles of the speech apparatus — lips, tongue, larynx, or diaphragm.
 We do not divide stuttering into "mild" and "severe" — we look at its form, mechanism, and the client's age.

 Types of stuttering: tonic and clonic

-Tonic stuttering: a person cannot start speaking — lips are pressed together, tongue is tense, sound comes out with effort, with a long pause.
-Speech resembles a "frozen" phrase.
+Tonic stuttering: the person cannot start speaking — lips are tight, tongue is tense, sound comes out with effort, with a long pause.
+Speech resembles a “frozen” phrase.

-Clonic stuttering: repeated repetition of the first sound or syllable (e.g., "l-l-l-let’s go," "c-c-c-car").
+Clonic stuttering: repeated repetition of the first sound or syllable ("p-p-p-let's go," "ca-ca-ca-car").
 Movements of the speech muscles are chaotic and involuntary.

 Mixed form: a combination of tonic blocks and clonic repetitions.
 Most common in adults when stuttering has persisted for years.